 There are of course more documents that can be added to the submittal depending on what is needed.
 The more information available, the easier it is for the engineer or architect to understand the submittal better and approve or disapprove it faster.
 More detail can lead to a more accurate budget and schedule which can help keep a project on track because there are fewer unrealistic expectations.

-Having a formalized submittal process is only the first part.
+Having a formalized submittal process is only the first part, subcontractors also need to ensure they are on top of submittal log best practices.
 Subcontractors also need to ensure they are on top of their submittals.
 They need to be able to have visibility on the status of their submittals.
 Without that visibility, they could end up having to delay their section of the project and possibly hold up the project.